Thursday, July 2, 2015

 Put Safety First This Fourth

-Deputies will be on the lookout for illegal displays.
+Deputies will also be on the lookout for illegal displays.

 It is illegal in Collier County to use any fireworks that explode or fly, unless they are being used in a professional demonstration with proper permits or for agricultural purposes.